Functional constituency (Hong Kong): History

-After transfer of sovereignty over Hong Kong in 1997, there were 28 functional constituencies consisting of the following.
+After transfer of sovereignty over Hong Kong in 1997, there were in total 28 functional constituencies.
 Corporate voting was restored after it was abolished in 1995.
-It reduced the number of eligible voters by almost 90 percent, from over 1.1 million in 1995 to fewer than 140,000 in 1998:
+It reduced the number of eligible voters by almost 90 percent, from over 1.1 million in 1995 to fewer than 140,000 in 1998.
+The Labour constituency returns three seats, up from two, and the others return one each.